Contact Us for a Free Consultation (213) 542-0979

 Blog

-Cautionary Instructions Given to Jurors in a California Criminal Jury Trial
+Cautionary Instructions Given to Jurors

 Posted by Ronald D. Hedding, ESQ. | Jan 28, 2019

-When someone serves on a jury trial, one of the big instructions that is given to them is CalCrim 101.
+When someone serves on a jury trial, one of the big instructions that is given to them is CALCRIM 101.
 That really talks about the jurors' conduct during the trial.
 It also discusses the participants' conduct.
 One of the biggest things they want to make sure that a jury understands is that they're not to talk to the parties — either the lawyers or the defendant in a criminal jury trial in Los Angeles while the trial is pending.
-A lot of times people say you can at least say hi, and be polite, but this is inappropriate.
+A lot of times, people say you can at least say hi and be polite, but this is inappropriate.

-What we're trying to do is avoid the appearance of impropriety and obviously avoid one-side or another trying to slant things with something other than evidence that's presented on the witness stand.
-Really, all that jurors should be doing in a criminal jury trial in Los Angeles is looking at the evidence — evaluating what evidence there is, how strong, how weak it is, whether it proves the elements of a particular crime.
+What we're trying to do is avoid the appearance of impropriety and obviously avoid one side or another trying to slant things with something other than evidence that's presented on the witness stand.
+Really, all that jurors should be doing in a criminal jury trial in Los Angeles is looking at the evidence — evaluating what evidence there is, how strong, how weak it is, and whether it proves the elements of a particular crime.

 So, they're going to be told right from the beginning, listen ladies and gentlemen, the two lawyers in the case are very nice.